Should You Start Mining Bitcoin?

 When you go mining Bitcoin you don’t need a pick or a shovel – you need a computer.
 A pretty big computer.
 Or even a lot of pretty big computers.

 Effectively the Bitcoin prospectors are competing with each other to process Bitcoin transactions, creating lists and blocks that are entered into the general ledger.
 The general ledger is a record of all the Bitcoin transactions that have ever been made.
 When a block of transactions is created, Bitcoin miners process it, applying a formula to it that shortens it and stores the information within the block-chain of the general ledger.
 Each block of data added to the general ledger helps to verify the authenticity of the transactions either side of it – a key fraud or counterfeit prevention tool.

-Each time a block of data is successfully processed and added to the general ledger they are rewarded with twenty five Bitcoin.
-It’s a relatively complex and time consuming process to successfully process a block of data to the general ledger, and miners are competing with each other to be the one to get it down and claim the reward.
+Each time a block of data is successfully processed and added to the general ledger they are rewarded with twenty-five Bitcoin.
+It’s a relatively complex and time-consuming process to process a block of data to the general ledger successfully, and miners are competing with each other to be the one to get it down and claim the reward.

 How to get started

-In the early days of Bitcoin, it used to be possible to simply mine for Bitcoin using your computer CPU or a high speed video processor card.
-However, with the growing interest in Bitcoin you now need a lot more computing power to get in the game.
-You will need a device based on custom ASIC chips – delivering a performance up to one hundred times the capabilities of traditional computing systems.
+In the early days of Bitcoin, it used to be possible to mine for Bitcoin using your computer CPU or a high-speed video processor card.
+However, with the growing interest in Bitcoin, you now need a lot more computing power to get in the game.
+You will need a device based on custom ASIC chips – delivering performance up to one hundred times the capabilities of traditional computing systems.

-At the moment is not so profitable to mine Bitcoins like it was in the past but still there is room for profit.
+At the moment it is not so profitable to mine Bitcoins like it was in the past, but still, there is room for profit.